Carlos Ricardo Garcia Cobo, 22, was for years written off by his neighbors based on negative stereotypes that affected how he saw himself.

 Inside the arts world, there is a group harmony, and if there is harmony, we can be comfortable with each other and like that build peace.

 Also, in art there is an expression.
 Others, by observing, they get motivated to imitate.

-Carlos is one of many young residents of Guatemala City who have identifed the local peace platform as a way to improve their neighborhoods, because it makes them feel as part of a whole and it provides them with tools to change their living conditions and to improve their relationships.
+Carlos is one of many young residents of Guatemala City who have identifed the local peace networks as a way to improve their neighborhoods, because it makes them feel as part of a whole and it provides them with tools to change their living conditions and to improve their relationships.